 A South Carolina employee’s expectation of privacy in the workplace may differ from the employer’s perception of what the employee is entitled to.
-As experienced employment lawyers in South Carolina, the attorneys at Gignilliat, Savitz & Bettis are routinely asked, “How much privacy do employees have in the workplace?” or “Can I search an employee or read their emails?”
+As experienced employment attorneys in South Carolina, the attorneys at Gignilliat, Savitz & Bettis are routinely asked, “How much privacy do employees have in the workplace?” or “Can I search an employee or read their emails?”
 The most important consideration in answering this question is the context, so, unfortunately, the most accurate response is that it depends on the circumstances.
 An employer in South Carolina must balance the need for ensuring safety and accountability in the workplace and the employer’s legitimate business interests with the employees’ reasonable expectation of privacy.

 Context is Key to Determining Whether an Employer can Search or Surveil an Employee